Prospective Students

 3 Block Intro Sequence:

-- Mechanics and Electricity and Magnetism (PC241/242): These classes are usually fairly large and lecture-based.
+- Mechanics and Electricity and Magnetism (PC241/242): These will be the largest classes you take in the major (but still only 30 students!), since they also serve other natural science majors who need to take physics.
 They introduce you to most of the concepts you will continue to learn throughout physics at CC.

-- Modern Physics (PC251): Offered 3rd block of every year, it introduces you to the discoveries in physics over the last century or so that spawned new fields in the really small and really fast parts of our world.
+- Modern Physics (PC251): Offered in Block 3 every fall semester, it introduces you to the discoveries in physics over the last century or so that spawned new fields in the really small and really fast parts of our world.
 Try to take this class your sophomore year!

 Lab Classes: